 6. Include contact information in your bio.

-Consider your bio a chance to signal to brands your interest in becoming an influencer.
+Consider your bio a chance to signal your interest in becoming an influencer.
 Include an email or website so they can reach you, and include a press kit if possible.

 7. Pitch paid sponsorships.